Why subscribe?

 Who are you?

 I studied theatre and theology at the University of Notre Dame and journalism at Columbia University.
 I am an artist, first and foremost.
 And art has given me a framework to think about religion, life, and labor that has led me to theology, journalism, and the Catholic Worker.
-I write plays for fun, which is how it should be, and write about the world as work, and you can read some of my recent writing below.
+I write plays for fun now and write about the world for work, and you can read some of my recent writing below.

 What do you write?

-• “What's the State of Maternity Leave in the US Catholic Church?”
+“What's the State of Maternity Leave in the US Catholic Church?”
 FemCatholic, March 2022.
-Read here.
+Read the original story here.
+And an update here.

-Also, many pieces about Marshall McLuhan, internet religion, the Synod on Synodality, New York City transit, and Catholic Workers all over the wee globe.
+Also, pieces about Marshall McLuhan, internet religion, the Synod on Synodality, New York City transit, and Catholic Workers all over the wee globe.
+You can read more of my articles at Grotto Network, America Magazine or here.

 What’s the whole Keats thing about?